 Suicide Prevention Training Initiative: The ASQ Tool

-The IHS Division of Behavioral Health in partnership with the National Institutes of Mental Health/National Institutes of Health (NIH) are collaborating to promote and implement universal suicide screening in IHS emergency departments, using the Ask Suicide-Screening Questions (ASQ) tool.
+The IHS Division of Behavioral Health and the National Institutes of Mental Health/National Institutes of Health (NIH) have partnered to promote and implement universal suicide screening in IHS emergency departments using the Ask Suicide-Screening Questions (ASQ) tool.

 Watch the recorded webinar: The ASQ Tool: Screening for Suicide Risk in Healthcare Settings .